Velkolax/Life-simulation/README.md

 ## Building instructions
-If you do not trust random executables you can always build it yourself.
+You can also build the program yourself.
 We recommend cmake with vcpkg to handle all dependencies.
+All needed libraries are included in **vcpkg.json**.

 ## Controls
 While inside the simulation you can use the following controls: